monitisexchange/Monitis-Linux-Scripts/FreeRadius_monitor/README.md

    - __reqTime__, which shows the responce delay in seconds for Radius request.

 That's all.
-Now you can click on start.sh to run your custom FRMon monitor.
+Now you can call 'monitor_controller.sh start' to run your custom FRMon monitor.